zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 title: Next.js
 ---

 This guide shows you how to integrate ZITADEL with your [Next.js](https://nextjs.org/) app.

 It covers how to
 - Authenticate as a user
 - Retrieve user information from the OIDC endpoint.

-> The template code is part of our zitadel-example repo.
-Take a look [here](https://github.com/caos/zitadel-examples/tree/main/nextjs).
+> The template code is part of our [zitadel-example repo](https://github.com/caos/zitadel-examples/tree/main/nextjs).

 ## Get Started

 1. To start, create a new NextJS app with `npx create-next-app`.
 This sets up everything automatically for you.

 1. Then, create a project with: